 Few games are flawless.
 Many are released with bugs and glitches, while some are riddled with serious flaws, some of which make the games unplayable.

-These are 5 great games which have serious flaws:
+These are five great games which have serious flaws:

 Mario Kart is the most popular racing series.
 I have played every game in the series from Mario Kart on the SNES to Mario Kart 8 on the Nintendo Switch.
 Nintendo placed our favorite characters from Super Mario in a fun version of racing.
 It was a fantastic idea, and Nintendo continues to develop great games in the series.
 Every Mario Kart has a great cast of characters, diverse tracks, fun items, and smooth controls.